IanWhitney/rdd_presentation/presentation.md

-This is a story of how I took a gem
+This is a story of how I wrote a gem.

+Ok, that's not very exciting.

+This is the story about how I wrote a gem without knowing the implementation, the API or even what clever name I would give it.

+Still needs some excitement.

+Let's say there were ninja pirates attacking me as I worked.

-Problem: I knew what the effect of the code had to be, but I didn't
+The gem I wrote is unimportant.
+The problem I faced when writing it is more universal.
+I more or less knew what the end result of the gem had to be, but...

-know:
+I didn't know:
 - the API
 - the features
-- I d
+- the implementation

+Remembering an idea I heard on Ruby Rogues (epsiode #44), I decided to try Readme Driven Development.
+Before I wrote any code, I would write the Readme.
+Then I would implement tests that assert the Readme is correct.
+Then I would write code that passes the tests.

+History

 Readme Driven Development is not a new idea.
 Like most programming techniques, it crops up again and again under new names: